ntutangyun/Documentation/docs/map-annotation.md

 - In the `Map` prefab, create a new object and name it "Intersections"
 - In the Inspector of the `Map`, drag the new `Intersections` object into the `Intersections holder`
 - In `Intersections`, create a new object
-- Add the `MapIntersection` script to the new object and position it in the center of the intersection that will be annotated.
+    - Add the `MapIntersection` script to the new object and position it in the center of the intersection that will be annotated
+    - You can also create an `MapIntersection` object using the `Intersection` button in `HD Map Annotation` window
-    - Adjust the `Trigger Bounds` of the `MapIntersection` so that the box covers the center of the intersection
+    - You need to adjust the `Trigger Bounds` of the `MapIntersection` so that the box covers the space of the intersection
 - The `MapIntersection` will contain all lanes, traffic signals, stop lines, and traffic signs in the intersection

 [![](images/annotation-intersectionBounds.png)](images/full_size_images/annotation-intersectionBounds.png)